Eti-ido/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates multiple directories command that lists all the files and directories of the current directory, separated by commas command that lists all the files and directories of the current directory, separated by commas (,)
+script that creates multiple directories command that lists all the files and directories of the current directory, separated by commas command that lists all the files and directories of the current directory, separated by commas (,) creates a magic file that can be used with the command file todetect School data files